 Veterinarians are there to help your cat and you.
 If you are unsure that your cat is overweight, book an appointment with your veterinarian.
 They can guide and help you all the way.

-Take your cat for a walk: Another option is to train your cat to walk on a harness so he can get outside and explore the world while getting some exercise.
+- Take your cat for a walk: Another option is to train your cat to walk on a harness so he can get outside and explore the world while getting some exercise.
 Some cats take to a harness well, other cats will have nothing to do with it.
 Follow your cat’s lead (pardon the pun), and don’t force the issue if he clearly hates it.

-Water only: Once weaned, cats have no nutritional requirement for milk.
+- Water only: Once weaned, cats have no nutritional requirement for milk.
 Overweight cats, in particular, should be provided with fresh, clean water, milk contains unnecessary calories.

-No treats: It’s easy to slip the odd treat to your cat, but this needs to be stopped completely.
+- No treats: It’s easy to slip the odd treat to your cat, but this needs to be stopped completely.

-Consider getting your cat a feline companion.
+- Consider getting your cat a feline companion.
 Two cats are more likely to play than a cat on their own.

-Feed 3-4 smaller meals per day instead of filling the bowl and leaving it down for your cat to graze on.
+- Feed 3-4 smaller meals per day instead of filling the bowl and leaving it down for your cat to graze on.

 Have one person in charge of feeding your cat, it’s too easy for cats to double up on meals otherwise.
-Just this morning my cat who had already been fed by me tried hitting my son up for a second breakfast.

 Once your cat has reached his target weight, maintain this by feeding a balanced diet which meets but does not exceed his calorific requirements.
 Remember, the older and less active the cat, the fewer calories he requires.
 As a general rule of thumb, I like to remove uneaten food after 20-30 minutes.